kyletolle/polis.js/README.md

 ### Port

-The server listens on port 9000 by default.
-To change this port number, use `listeningPort`
+If the environment variable $PORT is set, the server will listen on that port.
+Other wise, it will listen on port 9000.
+To change the port the server will listen to: `PORT=<your port number>` To change the default port, modify `listeningPort` in the code.

 ### Status Code

 The server currently returns a `200` HTTP status code by default.
-To make the server return another status code, simply change `statusCode`.
+To make the server return another status code, simply change `statusCode` in the code.

 ### Timeout

 The server currently does not wait before responding.
-To make the server sleep before it gives a response, change `secondsToSleep`.
+To make the server sleep before it gives a response, change `secondsToSleep` in the code.
 This can be useful if testing that the calling code times out after so many seconds.